 The average GPA requirement of applicants is between 3.85 and 4.18.

 However, candidates are not only judged on their grades.
-University admissions officers also like to see evidence of societies, interests and community involvement.
+Admissions officers also like to see evidence of societies, interests and community involvement.
 Most universities in the Ivy League have a high volume of applications per year but each institution has its own capacity and acceptance rate.
 The average acceptance rate across all eight institutions is lower than 11 per cent.

 The cost of living at some of these schools can also be quite high, with New York and Boston being particularly expensive cities.